History and exam

 May suggest inherited GATA2-related disorder.[10]

-immunodeficiency (DCML [dendritic cell, monocyte, B cell, and NK cell deficiency])
+immunodeficiency (DCML [dendritic cell, monocyte, B and NK lymphoid deficiency])

 May suggest inherited GATA2-related disorder.[10]